 The historic Sunshine Laundry Cleaners building on the west side of downtown OKC was originally constructed in 1929.
 It served the local community for many years, providing industrial laundry services to local hospitals, hotels, and restaurants.
 The business closed in the mid-1980s and the building was left abandoned until Stonecloud decided to renovate and breathe life back into it.

 I enjoyed the Astrodog IPA, not too hoppy with a faint grapefruit flavor.
 The hubs decided to go the sour route with Black Rain, a blackberry blueberry petite sour.
-After a short break chatting up the friendly bartender it’s time to walk over to the botanical gardens.
+After a short break chatting up the friendly bartender, it’s time to walk over to the botanical gardens.

 Myriad Botanical Gardens

 One of our favorite spots in Oklahoma City is the Myriad Botanical Gardens.
 We love green spaces in the middle of a cityscape!
-The 15-acre park is home to outdoor gardens, a Children’s garden, and the Crystal Bridge Tropical Conservatory.
+The 15-acre park is home to outdoor gardens, a children’s garden, and the Crystal Bridge Tropical Conservatory.

-The free outdoor space has ornamental gardens, a children’s garden, playground, Great Lawn, lake, an off-leash dog park, water features including splash fountains for children and walking and jogging paths.
+The free outdoor space has ornamental gardens, a children’s garden, a playground, Great Lawn, lake, an off-leash dog park, water features including splash fountains for children and walking and jogging paths.